music influence explorer

 About this page

-Artists like Aretha Franklin today include Etta James, Otis Redding, Chaka Khan, Whitney Houston.
+Artists like Aretha Franklin today include Etta James, Nina Simone, Mavis Staples, Chaka Khan.
 If you enjoy Aretha Franklin, these artists share similar sonic qualities, influences, and emotional range.

 Bands like Aretha Franklin and songs like Aretha Franklin are among the most searched music discovery queries — rootz.guru goes deeper by tracing the roots of the sound itself, not just surface-level similarity.